JorgeMombach/Cars_Challenge_Week_4/README.md

 Other brands won't be accepted making not possible to add a new car.

 ## 2. GET REQUEST
-When a GET request is made it should be done like this:
+When a GET request is made it should look like this:

 path = localhost:8080/cars/get/{idChassi}